Glienicker Brücke

 Arrival information

-The starting point is accessible by train to Potsdam Hbf, and the destination, Küstrin-Kietz, has a regional train service to Berlin.
-To bring a bicycle on the train, It is advisale to avoid rush hour and weekend travel.
+The starting point can be reached by train to Potsdam Hbf, in the destination Küstrin-Kietz is the regional train to Berlin.
+For a bike ride on the train should avoid rush hour and weekend travel.

 Contact information